 The Employee Plans Office is responsible for ensuring that plan sponsors, individuals and benefits practitioners understand and comply with the tax law governing retirement plans and IRAs.
 It’s part of the Tax Exempt and Government Entities Division of the IRS.

 - Determinations – reviews retirement plan documents and gives assurance to plan sponsors that their documents are written according to the rules

-- Technical – provides private letter rulings on a case-by-case basis to individual requestors
+- Technical – provides private letter rulings on certain limited topics to individual requestors

 - Voluntary Compliance – administers IRS programs that allow plan sponsors to correct self-identified problems in plan documents or operations

 - Examinations – reviews taxpayer books and records to ensure that plans provide the promised benefits and comply with all relevant laws